 The novel is split into three parts, with the first following a few clear and beautifully depicted days and memories in the life of Rang.
 The second follows b and begins to stretch itself into a feverish surrealism that mirrors her own unique fears, struggles, and stresses.
 The third teams the two up with Book as the walls of reality almost fall away entirely.

-b, Book, and Me does an uncanny job of illustrating the often surreal and frightening life of a teenager growing up somewhere unknown, with vague ideas that there is more beyond their world.
+b, Book, and Me is one of the most creative Korean novels; it does an uncanny job of illustrating the often surreal and frightening life of a teenager growing up somewhere unknown, with vague ideas that there is more beyond their world.

 The novel’s dreamlike nature is gently poured into the narrative as it moves forward and serves to reinforce the themes of the plot and the nature of its characters.
 Our protagonists are likeable, their motivations clear, and their world eerily understandable in spite of its impossible qualities.